I am primarily a Structural Integration Practitioner, but also practice Fascial Stretch Therapyâ„˘, Rossiter Stretching

 Sophie is a qualified Pilates Teacher and Myofascial Release Therapist.
-She is in her first year of an Osteopathy degree with London School of Osteopathy.
+She is in her second year of an Osteopathy degree with London School of Osteopathy.

 Sophie specialises in Myofascial Release Treatments, Sports Massage, Pelvic Floor Training, Pilates One to Ones and group classes.